First Steps

 in this self-serve demo without needing to install anything.

-Don’t forget to set up shell completions - they make kamu
+Don’t forget to set up shell completions - they make using kamu

 When you execute kamu